- Course Number:

 - Identify the links between geographic facts, principles and theories and those problems that are relevant in the real world.

-- Demonstrate skills in direct observation, use of base maps, and use of air photos and other maps.
+- Demonstrate skills in direct observation and use of maps.

 - Demonstrate the use of geographic models and recognition of geographic problems.